davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 2.md

 - Probability that system will provide a service within required bounds over a specified time interval.
 	- **Availability = MTBF / (MTBF + MTTR)**

+# Reliability Economics
+- May be cheaper to accept unreliability and pay for failure costs
+- Depends on social/political factors and system
+	- Reputation for unreliability may hurt more than cost of improving reliability.
+	- Cost of failure depends on risks of failure.
+		- Health risks or equipment failure risk requires high reliability.
+		- Minor annoyances can be tolerated.

 [[MEI/Qualidade de Software/Aula 3]]